SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

   UI ->>+ API: GET some stuff
   alt Status is 200
-    API -->>- UI: Here is the stuff in the response body else Status is 400 or worse
+    API -->>- UI: Here is the stuff in the response body else Status is 4xx or 5xx
     API -->> UI: Here is an error response body end
 ```